gprMax/gprMax/docs/source/examples_simple_2D.rst

     Geometry of a 2D model of a metal cylinder buried in a dielectric half-space.

 For this initial example a detailed description of what each command in the input file does and why each command was used is given.
-The following steps explain the steps taken to build the input file:
+The following steps explain the process of building the input file:

 Determine the constitutive parameters for the materials
 -------------------------------------------------------